Terms & Conditions for ConocoPhillips

-18.1 Contractor shall comply (and shall ensure that its officers, directors, and Personnel and the other members of Contractor Group and their respective officers, directors, and Personnel comply), with all Applicable Laws relating to export and re-export control, including those applicable for the United Kingdom and those of the United States.
-Notwithstanding anything to the contrary in this Clause 18, neither Party will be required to meet its obligations under the Purchase Order if, in that Party’s reasonable opinion, doing so would result in such Party violating Applicable Laws.
+17.1.
+Contractor shall comply (and shall ensure that its officers, directors, and Personnel and the other members of Contractor Group and their respective officers, directors, and Personnel comply), with all Applicable Laws relating to export and re-export control, including those applicable for the United Kingdom and those of the United States.
+Notwithstanding anything to the contrary in this Article 17, neither Party will be required to meet its obligations under the Purchase Order if doing so would result in such Party, in its reasonable opinion, violating Applicable Laws.

-18.3 Contractor shall promptly identify in writing to Company those items, technology, software, or services which form part of the Work for which an export authorisation or licence is required for export and/or re-export and provide in writing to Company: (i) the relevant export control classification number and licensing information required by any Applicable Laws, including those of the United Kingdom and of the United States; and (ii) a copy of any relevant export control licence or authorisation relating to any export, re-export, or transfer undertaken as part of the Work.
+17.3.
+Contractor shall promptly identify in writing to Company those items, technology, software, or services which form part of the Work for which an export authorisation or licence is required for export or re-export; and shall provide: (i) in writing to Company the relevant export control classification number and licensing information required by any Applicable Laws, including those of the United Kingdom and of the United States; and (ii) a copy of any relevant export control licence or authorisation relating to any export, re-export, or transfer undertaken as part of the Work.

-18.5 Contractor shall keep records of its export and re-export related activities for a minimum of five years or such period as required by all Applicable Laws, whichever is the greater, and shall make those records available to Company upon request.
+17.5.
+Contractor shall keep records of its export- and re-export-related activities for a minimum of five years or such period as required by all Applicable Laws, whichever is the greater, and shall make those records available to Company upon request.

-18.7 Contractor shall Indemnify each member of Company Group from and against any and all Claims with respect to Contractor’s breach of its obligations under this Clause 18.
+17.8.
+Contractor shall Indemnify each member of Company Group from and against any and all Claims with respect to Contractor’s breach of its obligations under this Article 17.

-18.8 Company confirms that no item, technology, or software which forms part of the Work received from Contractor is intended to be shipped, either directly or indirectly, to any country, company, or person, or for any end-use, that is prohibited under applicable export control regulations.
-Company shall Indemnify each member of Contractor Group from and against any and all Claims with respect to Company’s breach of its obligations under this Clause 18.8.
+17.9.
+Company confirms that no item, technology, or software which forms part of the Work received from Contractor is intended to be shipped, either directly or indirectly, to any country, company, or person, or for any end-use, that is prohibited under applicable export control regulations.
+Company shall Indemnify each member of Contractor Group from and against any and all Claims with respect to Company’s breach of its obligations under this Article 17.9.

 The Purchase Order and the construction and performance hereof are governed by and to be construed in accordance with English law and in any dispute (including non-contractual disputes) the Parties hereto irrevocably submit to the exclusive jurisdiction of the courts of England.

-20.2 The Purchase Order constitutes the entire agreement between Company and Contractor with regard to the Work, and (save as provided in Clause 20.6) supersedes all prior negotiations, representations, or agreements relating to the subject matter of the Purchase Order, either written or oral.
-In particular, any terms or conditions that Contractor may attach or refer to in any written material (including, without limitation, on any invoice or packing note) or any course of dealing between Contractor and Company are of no effect.
+19.2.
+The Purchase Order constitutes the entire agreement between Company and Contractor with regard to the Work and supersedes (save as provided in Article 19.6) all prior negotiations, representations, or agreements relating to the subject matter of the Purchase Order, either written or oral.
+Any terms or conditions that Contractor may attach or refer to in any written material (including, without limitation, on any invoice or packing note) or any course of dealing between Contractor and Company are of no effect.

-20.4 When the context admits or requires, words importing the singular include the plural and vice versa and references to a gender include every gender.
+19.4.
+When the context admits or requires, words used in their singular form include their plural form and vice versa; and references indicating a particular gender include any gender.

-20.5 Any purported amendment of the terms, requirements, or obligations of the Purchase Order is void and of no force unless it: (i) is in writing; (ii) is signed by duly authorized representatives of Company and Contractor; (iii) expressly refers to the specific Clause to be amended; and (iv) expressly indicates agreement of Company and Contractor to amend such specific Clause.
+19.5.
+Any purported amendment of the terms, requirements, or obligations of the Purchase Order is void and of no force unless it:

-20.6 If the Purchase Order is issued pursuant to another existing agreement between Company and Contractor, the terms and conditions referenced in the said existing agreement apply to the provision of the Work and are to take priority in the event of any conflict with these general terms and conditions.
+19.6.
+If the Purchase Order is issued pursuant to another existing agreement between Company and Contractor, the terms and conditions referenced in that existing agreement apply to the provision of the Work and are to take priority in the event of any conflict with these general terms and conditions.

-20.7 Contractor shall immediately notify Company of any anticipated delay in performance of the Purchase Order, specifying the cause of and probable duration of the delay, and the measures Contractor will implement in order to avoid or mitigate the delay.
-If Company reasonably considers such measures to be inadequate, Contractor shall take such additional measures reasonably required by Company to avoid or mitigate the delay.
+19.7.
+Contractor shall immediately notify Company of any anticipated delay in performance of the Purchase Order, specifying the cause of and probable duration of the delay, and the measures Contractor will implement in order to avoid or mitigate the delay.
+If Contractor cannot substantiate that such measures will be adequate, Contractor shall take such additional measures reasonably required by Company to avoid or mitigate the delay.

-(b) at the date of this Purchase Order it is not aware of any such violation by any of its directors, officers, employees, or agents in relation to this Purchase Order; and
+19.9.2. at the date of the Purchase Order it is not aware of any such violation by any of its directors, officers, employees, or agents in relation to this Purchase Order; and

-(c) it shall ensure that all persons associated with it or other persons who are performing services or providing Work in connection with this Purchase Order comply with this Clause 20.9.
+19.9.3. it shall ensure that all persons associated with it or other persons who are performing services or providing Work in connection with this Purchase Order comply with this Article 19.9.